- Location: Matabari, Udaipur, Tripura 799013

 - Bhuvaneshwari Temple

-- Lake City: Udaipur is referred as Lake City because of lots of natural water bodies present here, including Dhani Sagar, Amarsagar, Kalyansagar, Mahadeb Dighi, Jagannath Dighi, etc.
+- Lake City: Udaipur is referred to as Lake City because of lots of natural water bodies present here, including Dhani Sagar, Amarsagar, Kalyansagar, Mahadeb Dighi, Jagannath Dighi, etc.

 - Ruins of Rajbari, Rajnagar